AZ2100/neuron_find_game/README.md

 Make sure the project interpreter and all of the code is Python 3.

 You must have Pygame.
-If you do not, follow th instructions here: http://kidscancode.org/blog/2015/09/pygame_install/
+If you do not, follow the instructions here: http://kidscancode.org/blog/2015/09/pygame_install/

 ### Installing